60+ Oyster photocard

 Obtaining and using your information

-The personal information we hold is provided by you when you apply for your 60+ Oyster photocard.
+Most of the personal information we hold is provided by you when you apply for your 60+ Oyster photocard, or as part of the annual address check to verify that you continue to live in a London borough.

 TfL and the companies that process personal information on our behalf use your information for customer services and to administer the 60+ Oyster photocard scheme.

-For example, we will use your personal information to ensure that you are eligible for the particular scheme you have applied for, to issue your 60+ Oyster photocard and respond to queries if you contact us.
+For example, we will use your personal information to ensure that you are eligible (and continue to be eligible) for the particular scheme you have applied for, to issue your 60+ Oyster photocard and respond to queries if you contact us.

 TfL's ticketing system records the location, date and time an Oyster card is used to make a journey on TfL's network, affiliated National Rail services or London River Services on which Oyster cards are accepted.

-We appreciate that you don't always want to be contacted in this way, so all our emails will include a hyperlink so you can opt out from receiving future service messages at any time.
+We appreciate that you don't always want to be contacted in this way, so these emails will include a hyperlink so you can opt out from receiving future service messages at any time.

 We will only send you messages about TfL's offers and promotions if you have chosen to receive them and you can change your marketing preferences at any time.